egonw/blog/_posts/2025-08-18-ai-technologies-in-academia.markdown

 > industry funding, and reasoned resistance must always be an option.

 Yeah, this is something that is underestimated.
 Part of our academic teaching is this critical thinking.
-It returns in academic reading (did you already read "What Little Red Riding Hood Can Teach Us about Reading Science", doi:[10.1515/9783110782844-010](https://doi.org/10.1515/9783110782844-010), by [Monica Gonzalez-Marquez](https://scholar.google.com/citations?user=0KRmIbcAAAAJ&hl=nl&oi=ao) *et al.*?), scientific programming, data analysis, and our teaching has been
+It returns in academic reading (did you already read *"What Little Red Riding Hood Can Teach Us about Reading Science"*, doi:[10.1515/9783110782844-010](https://doi.org/10.1515/9783110782844-010), by [Monica Gonzalez-Marquez](https://scholar.google.com/citations?user=0KRmIbcAAAAJ&hl=nl&oi=ao) *et al.*?), scientific programming, data analysis, and our teaching has been